DominionAkinrotimi/DominionAkinrotimi/README.md

-<h1 align="center">Hello, I'm Dominion Akinrotimi 👋</h1>
+<h1 align="center">Hi, I'm Dominion Akinrotimi 👋</h1>
-<h3 align="center">Data Analyst and Scientist</h3>
+<h3 align="center">Data Analyst | Aspiring Machine Learning Engineer | Research Enthusiast</h3>

-I am a BSc Computer Science student with a passion for Data Science and Analytics.
-Other than my passion for Data Science, Data Analytics and Research, my other skills include troubleshooting and fixing hardware and software problems gained from practical experience as a Desk Help Administrator.
-Proficiency in Excel, MS Word, CorelDRAW, and PowerPoint.

-I bring to the table a combination of intellectual and analytical skills.
-I believe in the power of continuous learning, and my journey reflects practical experience in various domains.
+Computer Scientist with a deep interest in data and how it shapes decisions.

+🔍 I explore data to find patterns, generate insights, and build models that solve real-world problems.

+🧠 My current focus areas:
+- Data Analysis & Visualization (Excel, Python, Power BI)
+- Statistical Thinking & Research
+- Machine Learning (scikit-learn, tensorflow, openCV, nltk, statsmodel, pandas, NumPy)

+📚 Always learning, always building especially in areas like data preprocessing, model training, and applied research in the health sector majorly.

+Let’s connect, collaborate, and use data to make smarter decisions.

 ### Portfolio:
 Check out my portfolio to see not just what I've done, but the promise of what I can achieve.
 [Portfolio Link](https://honest-elephant.cloudvent.net/)